Shivam101s/Storm-Prediction-Model/README.md

 # Storm-Prediction-Model
-Key Steps in the Code:
+Key Steps in the "Prediction using random forest" Code:
 Feature Models:

 Three separate RandomForestClassifier models for wind speed, precipitation, and humidity.